Beat the Heat: Essential Tips for Hiking in Arizona and Southern Utah

 Start Early or Hike Late

 The desert sun is most intense between 10 AM and 4 PM.
 Plan to start your hike at dawn to take advantage of the cooler morning temperatures.
-If you’re not an early riser, consider hiking in the late afternoon or evening, but ensure you have enough daylight to complete your hike safely.
+When does Arizona cool down?
+While desert nights are cooler, daytime temperatures can spike fast, even in Arizona in June.

 Take Breaks During Peak Heat

-If you find yourself hiking during the hottest part of the day, take frequent breaks in shaded areas.
+If you find yourself hiking when it's hot out, take frequent breaks in shaded areas.
 Use this time to hydrate, snack, and cool down.
 Remember, it’s okay to rest often – your safety is more important than speed.

 Night Hiking